developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/buttonconfigparam/index.md

+---
+title: Button Configuration Parameter Guide
+productversion: '1.7'
+product: Enterprise Browser
+layout: guide.html
+---
 ## Overview

 Button XML file enables the user to have runtime configuration settings for custom onscreen buttons.
 Enterprise Browser currently supports up to 10 ButtonBars(named as ButtonBar1 to ButtonBar10) and it's definition are maintained in the button.xml file.
 The positional attributes, action, color, transparency and all other view related parameters can be fully customized by specifying those values as key value pair in this xml file.

-Refer Enterprise Browser [buttonxmlfile](../configreference/#buttonxmlfile) config tag for changing the button xml file.
+Refer Enterprise Browser [buttonxmlfile](../../configreference/#buttonxmlfile) config tag for changing the button xml file.

 Refer Enterprise Browser [Custom On-screen Buttons/Keyboard Guide](../../customize), to know about the different solutions which can be created via custom onscreen buttons.